zzakeli/Web-Development/Story Game/GameInfo.md

 You come across a horde of zombies blocking your path.
 Question: What will you do?

-    A) Distract them with noise and sneak away
+    A) Charge through with a machete
-    B) Charge through with a machete
+    B) Distract them with noise and sneak away
     C) Hide and wait for them to leave

-Answer: A) Distract them with noise and sneak away
+Answer: B) Distract them with noise and sneak away
 Consequence:

     Correct: You escape safely.